dextr-cloud/dextr-docs/docs/_pages/architecture.md

     -   Direct create, read, update and delete operations against this table are not recommended

+    -   We recommend that you utilize your existing backup processes (such as AWS backup) to back up and retain data contained within this table based on your organizational needs.

 -   Amazon Simple Email Service (SES)